robh-01/top_message_board/README.md

 # Mini Messageboard

-A simple message board application built using Express and EJS.
+A simple message board application built using Express, EJS and Postgres for db.

 ## Features